AckerlyXu/heima/articles/resiliency/resiliency-technical-guidance-recovery-data-corruption.md

 ##Database

-There are several [business continuity](/documentation/articles/sql-database-business-continuity/) (backup, restore) options available for Azure SQL Database.
-Databases can be copied by using the [Database Copy](/documentation/articles/sql-database-copy/) functionality, or by  [exporting](/documentation/articles/sql-database-export/) and [importing](https://msdn.microsoft.com/zh-cn/library/hh710052.aspx) a SQL Server bacpac file.
+There are several [business continuity](../sql-database/sql-database-business-continuity.md) (backup, restore) options available for Azure SQL Database.
+Databases can be copied by using the [Database Copy](../sql-database/sql-database-copy.md) functionality, or by  [exporting](../sql-database/sql-database-export.md) and [importing](https://msdn.microsoft.com/zh-cn/library/hh710052.aspx) a SQL Server bacpac file.
 Database Copy provides transactionally consistent results, while a bacpac (through the import/export service) does not.
 Both of these options run as queue-based services within the data center, and they do not currently provide a time-to-completion SLA.

+>[!NOTE]
->[AZURE.NOTE]The database copy and import/export options place a significant degree of load on the source database.
+>The database copy and import/export options place a significant degree of load on the source database.
 They can trigger resource contention or throttling events.

 ###SQL Database Backup

-Point-in-time backups for Azure SQL Database are achieved by [copying your Azure SQL database](/documentation/articles/sql-database-copy/).
+Point-in-time backups for Azure SQL Database are achieved by [copying your Azure SQL database](../sql-database/sql-database-copy.md).
 You can use this command to create a transactionally consistent copy of a database on the same logical database server or to a different server.
 In either case, the database copy is fully functional and completely independent of the source database.
 Each copy you create represents a point-in-time recovery option.
 You can recover the database state completely by renaming the new database with the source database name.
 Alternatively, you can recover a specific subset of data from the new database by using Transact-SQL queries.
-For additional details about SQL Database, see [Cloud business continuity and database disaster recovery with SQL Database](/documentation/articles/sql-database-business-continuity/).
+For additional details about SQL Database, see [Cloud business continuity and database disaster recovery with SQL Database](../sql-database/sql-database-business-continuity.md).

 ###SQL Server on Virtual Machines Backup